Data extracted on 03 June 2026

 Data sources

-The excess mortality indicator is missing for December 2025 for Italy, Latvia and Iceland.
-The EU aggregate for December 2025 was estimated using data from the last three available weeks (weeks 50, 51 and 52 of 2025) for Italy and Latvia.
+The excess mortality indicator is missing for March 2026 for Romania.
+The EU aggregate for March 2026 was estimated using data from the last three available weeks (weeks 11, 12 and 13 of 2026) for Romania.

 The excess mortality indicator does not distinguish between the causes of death and did not differentiate between sex and age class.
 For more information on causes of death statistics, please see Causes of death - monthly statistics and Causes of death statistics.
 During the COVID-19 pandemic, excess death statistics revealed the mortality burden potentially linked to the pandemic, encompassing not only direct virus-related deaths, but also indirect deaths.
 This measure included undiagnosed and unreported COVID-19 deaths as well as deaths from other causes influenced by the overall crisis.
 It also accounted for the reduction in deaths from other causes, such as accidents that did not occur due to restrictions on commuting or travel during lockdown periods.
 In the post-pandemic period, the indicator captures the effects of heat waves during summer and influenza during winter.